The Internet Shrine and Library for Pumpkins

 A few years ago, we were working with a pumpkin chucker to further the record.
 The air cannon is not the problem.
 The trouble is a pumpkin can not stand up to the G forces involved.
 Unfortunately, competition rules state that the pumpkin can not be frozen.

-Make your Halloween party a Spooktacular success.
-Halloween party supplies, carving "stuff", lighting, and all kinds of indoor and outdoor decorations.
+Halloween Party a Spooktacular success.
+Party supplies, carving "stuff", lighting, and all kinds of indoor and outdoor decorations.
 Shop the net's best Halloween Superstore......
 TGN"s Pumpkin Nook!

 Shop Us for: